 John-Paul is the founding author of the acclaimed public legal education resource JP Boyd on Family Law, published in its third edition in 2019, and its former companion blog, the first legal blog cited in a Canadian court judgment.
 His other written work has been published by the UBC Law Review, Canadian Family Law Quarterly, the Canadian Journal of Family Law, the International Journal of Law, Policy and the Family, the Journal of International Aging, Law and Policy, the federal Department of Justice, the National Judicial Institute, the Nova Scotia Department of Justice, The Lawyer's Daily and the online legal magazine Slaw.
 Many of the research reports and studies he authored while at the research institute are available from the University of Calgary Library.
 John-Paul is a member of the advisory board of the Canadian Journal of Family Law, and a juror of the Walter Owen Book Prize, awarded by the Canadian Foundation for Legal Research, and the Allan Falconer Memorial Essay Contest, awarded by the Canadian Journal of Family Law.

-The Canadian Legal Information Institute has published a curated selection of John-Paul's editorial columns on family law, access to justice and alternative dispute resolution for Slaw.
-Browse or download the ebook John-Paul Boyd: Selected Slaw columns from 2014 to 2019 from CanLII.
+The Canadian Legal Information Institute has published a curated selection of John-Paul's editorial columns on family law, access to justice, law reform and alternative dispute resolution for Slaw.
+Browse or download the ebook John-Paul Boyd: Selected Slaw columns from 2014 to 2020 from CanLII.

-John-Paul was listed by Best Lawyers, a peer-reviewed legal directory, from 2010 until 2014, when he left private practice to join the research institute.
-He is a recipient of the Canadian Bar Association's National Pro Bono Service Award, the UBC Law Alumni Association's Outstanding Young Alumnus Award, the Harry Rankin Q.C.
-Pro Bono Award from the CBA British Columbia and the Distinguished Service Award from the CBA Alberta and the Law Society of Alberta.
+John-Paul was listed by Best Lawyers, a peer-reviewed legal directory, from 2010 until 2014, when he left private practice to join the research institute, and has been listed by Doyle's Guide since 2020.
+He is a recipient of the Canadian Bar Association's National Pro Bono Service Award, the UBC Law Alumni Association's Outstanding Young Alumnus Award, the Harry Rankin, QC Pro Bono Award from the CBA British Columbia and the Distinguished Service Award from the CBA Alberta and the Law Society of Alberta.
 In a 2012 report of the BC Public Legal Education and Information Working Group, John-Paul, then working as a lawyer in private practice, was identified as one of the six major providers of public legal education on family law in British Columbia, along with the Legal Services Society, the CBA, the British Columbia Ministry of Justice and the University of Victoria Law Centre.

 John-Paul is consulted by provincial governments and the federal government on family law matters and legislative and procedural reforms.
-He has served on the Provincial Court of British Columbia's Family Law Rules Committee and as a member of the British Columbia Attorney General's Family Law Act Advisory Group, Family Relations Act Review Advisory Committee and Arbitration Act Advisory Group.
+He has served on the Provincial Court of British Columbia's Family Law Rules Committee, the British Columbia Attorney General's Family Law Act Advisory Group, Family Relations Act Review Advisory Committee and Arbitration Act Advisory Group, the Advisory Group on Public Legal Education and Information for Bill C-78 for the federal Department of Justice, and the Law Society of British Columbia's Licensed Paralegal Task Force.
 He has twice given evidence as an expert on family law issues to the Canadian Senate's Standing Committee on Legal and Constitutional Affairs.
-He presently serves on the Advisory Group on Public Legal Education and Information for Bill C-78 for the federal Department of Justice and the Law Society of British Columbia's Licensed Paralegal Task Force.

 John-Paul has been interviewed for and quoted in articles and editorials appearing in publications and websites including The Walrus, The Globe and Mail, CBC News, CTV News, the National Post, Global News, Maclean's, the Calgary Herald, the Edmonton Journal, the Vancouver Sun, the Victoria Times Colonist, the Toronto Star, the Telegraph-Journal, the Canadian Bar Association's National Magazine, The Lawyer's Daily, Law Times and Canadian Lawyer magazine.
 He appears frequently on radio and television on matters related to family justice.
 His most recent media appearances include CBC's Calgary Eyeopener, Global National, 980 CKNW, CBC's Alberta at Noon, CPAC, NewsTalk 770, 660 NEWS, CBC's Maritime Noon, CBC's The National, CBC's The Current, CBC's The 180 and the TVO podcast Word Bomb, discussing issues such as the proposed amendments to the Divorce Act, polyamorous relationships and the law, the good divorce, resolving legal disputes out of court, legislative reforms, successfully parenting apart, alienated and estranged children, litigants without lawyers and parenting coordination.